tillmanjex/WOMB-Installation/README.md

 # WOMB Installation at 48hours Neukölln
-Documentation for the 2022 installation project "WOMB", which was exhibited at 48h Neukölln in Berlin.
+Documentation for the 2022 installation project "WOMB", which was exhibited at 48h Neuköln in Berlin.

-The installation itself was the combination of a phyiscal interactable wooden structure, an audio system, a sensor system and a musical composition.
+The installation itself was the combination of a physical intractable wooden structure, an audio system, a sensor system and a musical composition.

-# Components
+# Components and Setup

-## Raspberry Pi 3b and HC-SR04 Ultrasonic Range Sensor
+## Raspberry Pi 3b, HC-SR04 Ultrasonic Range Sensor and Level Shifter

 ![raspberry and sensor components](./img/raspi-setup-parts.png)

 The Raspberry was in charge of registering distance data of the installation door and playing audio.
 If the door was open, the audio would stop / not be playing.
 If the door was closed (ie someone had entered the exhibition) the audio would play.

+As the ECHO output from the sensor outputs a 5v signal, a level shifter was needed to prepare a 3.3v signal for the GPIO pins of the Raspberry Pi.

 ### Raspberry Pi and Sensor Wiring